JATOS/JATOS_docs/versioned_docs/version-3.11.1/Overview/Contact-us.md

 ### Email

 You can also email us directly at **support@jatos.org**.
 However, please use the forum or Slack when possible, as your question might help others in the community.
 We receive immediate notifications for new posts on those platforms.

+---

+## Suggestions for new features in JATOS

+You can suggest and discus new features in JATOS' [GitHub discussions](https://github.com/JATOS/JATOS/discussions/343).